KunjPathak12/Covid-19-Analysis-Visualization-and-Prediction/README.md

 For Data set  GOTO  [https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset]

-Python Libraries for Data analysis
+Python Libraries used for Data analysis

  Matplotlib
  Pandas
  NumPy

-Python Libraries for Visualization
+Python Libraries used for Visualization

  Plotly
  Seaborn
  Folium

-Python Prediction Libraries
+Python  Libraries used for Prediction

 Prophet